Toyota joins Japan peers in agreeing to higher base-pay raises

-TOKYO Japanese auto maker Toyota Motor Corp (7203.T) said on Wednesday it would raise the monthly base salary for workers by 4,000 yen (24 pounds), its biggest hike in over a decade, joining other major domestic firms in agreeing to larger rises in annual wage talks.
+TOKYO Japanese auto maker Toyota Motor Corp (7203.T) said on Wednesday it would raise the monthly base salary for workers by 4,000 yen ($33), its biggest hike in over a decade, joining other major domestic firms in agreeing to larger rises in annual wage talks.

 The rise was short of union demands for 6,000 yen per month, but up from last year's 2,700 yen hike.
 Earlier, electronics firm Panasonic Corp (6752.T) and auto maker Nissan Motor Co Ltd (7201.T) announced monthly base-pay rises of 3,000 yen and 5,000 yen respectively.